 South Asian Nations

 The South Asian Nations Organisation (SAN) is an economic and trade organisation formed in 1986 amongst the nations of India.
 Its principal function is the promotion of economic growth and standardisation of infrastructure and agriculture, but it also could act as arbitration in disputes.
 It was founded due to competition between various Indian states (as well as those in Southeast China) over the SEZs.
-Today it helps its members are;
+Today its members are:

 - Bharatij Samrazj

 By the Weights, Measures, Currency and Calendar Reforms Treaty of 1999 (WMCCRT-99), all the SAN countries have adopted a uniform system of weights, measures and currency.
 This sytem is given below.

 |1 angula||= 1uc|

 |56 hastas||= 1 danda||=4ps 3p 4uc|

 |1,000 dandas||= 1 kosa||=4mi|

 |3 kosas = 1 yojana||=12mi|

 |1 pala||= 1 second|